Adam Broomberg and Rafael Gonzalez

 Anchor in the Landscape

-The olive tree is a totem of Palestinian identity, culture, and resistance.
-It supports the livelihoods of more than 100,000 Palestinian families, is a centre of traditions and identities, and has long been a target of destruction and theft.
-Since 1967, 800,000 Palestinian olive trees have been destroyed by Israeli authorities and settlers.
-Over the course of eighteen months, artists Adam Broomberg and Rafael Gonzalez photographed olive trees in the Occupied Territories of Palestine, many of which are thousands of years old.
-This work brings together their studied portraits of these trees, which act as fixed points in a historic and transforming landscape that is constantly disputed, altered, and increasingly destroyed.
+Over the course of 18 months, artists Adam Broomberg and Rafael Gonzalez photographed olive trees in the Occupied Territories of Palestine, each one acting as fixed points in a historic and transforming landscape that is constantly disputed, altered, and increasingly destroyed.
 Each portrait bears witness to the presence and resilience of the Palestinian people and their relationship with the land.